TMS treatment for anxiety is an innovative approach to treating generalized anxiety disorder.

 If you experience rare side effects, contact your TMS provider immediately.
 The chance of experiencing these side effects is at 0.1%.

-What are Benefits of TMS Therapy for Anxiety?
+What are the Benefits of TMS Therapy for Anxiety?

 1. Noninvasive: TMS therapy is FDA-approved brain stimulation that is noninvasive and less invasive than traditional antidepressants and other treatments.